shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

          JFFS, for instance) to preserve it between reboots.
   - NEW: Added Monthly traffic page (ported from Tomato)
   - NEW: Added the Performance Tuning page (with temperature).
-  - FIXED: Webui authentication was bypassed by the web server
+  - FIXED: Webui authentication was bypassed by the web server (bug in Asus's code)
   - FIXED: Httpd crash when uploading a FW or settings file over https - should simply fail now.
 For now you have to use http for flashing the FW or restoring your settings